Date: June 13 & 14, 2020

 Since the 1970’s Nels Diller has been working as a carpenter, cabinetmaker, and construction superintendent in the Madison area.
 A life-long hand tool enthusiast, he became interested in Norwegian wooden architecture and craft in the 1990’s.
 He studied traditional Norwegian building techniques under Ottar Romtveit at Raulands Akademiet in Telemark in 2005 and 2006.
 This resulted in his building a model of a famous Norwegian stabbur from 1775(see photo).
 Since 2012 it has occupied a prominent place on Main St in Mount Horeb.
 Nels retired from business in 2014 and a year later began working with Folklore Village on the Lie Project.

-Registration includes your lunches, and one free admission to Saturday night’s Healthy Hoedown.
+Registration includes your lunches, and one free admission to Saturday night’s Virtual Healthy Hoedown.